mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Changed the layout of the website.

-**Thoughts** The internet is not working today so I used this opportunity to change the layout of the website to make it better.
+**Thoughts** The internet is not working today so I used this opportunity to change the layout of the website to make it look better.

 ### Day 30: July 10, 2019